New Zealand: Language

 Speakers of Māori according to the 2013 census:

 English is the predominant language in New Zealand, spoken by 95.4% of the population.
 New Zealand English has a distinctive accent and lexicon.
 It is similar to Australian English, and many speakers from the Northern Hemisphere are unable to tell the accents apart.
 The most prominent differences between New Zealand English and other English dialects are the shifts in the short front vowels: the short-i sound (as in kit) has centralised towards the schwa sound (the a in comma and about); the short-e sound (as in dress) has moved towards the short-i sound; and the short-a sound (as in trap) has moved to the short-e sound.

 After World War II, Māori were discouraged or prohibited to speak their own language (te reo Māori) in schools and workplaces, and it existed as a community language only in a few remote areas.
 The Native Schools Act 1867 required instruction in English in all schools, and while no official policy banned children from speaking Māori, many suffered physical abuse if they did.
 The Māori language has recently undergone a process of revitalisation, being declared one of New Zealand's official languages in 1987, and is spoken by 4.0% of the population.
 (Note: In 2015, 55% of Māori adults (aged 15 years and over) reported knowledge of te reo Māori.
 Of these speakers, 64% use Māori at home and 50,000 can speak the language "very well" or "well".)
-There are now Māori language-immersion schools and two television channels that broadcast predominantly in Māori.
+Māori-language immersion schools and two Māori-language television channels now exist.
 Many places have both their Māori and English names officially recognised.

 As recorded in the 2018 census, Samoan is the most widely spoken non-official language (2.2%), followed by "Northern Chinese" (including Mandarin, 2.0%), Hindi (1.5%), and French (1.2%).
 New Zealand Sign Language was reported to be understood by 22,986 people (0.5%); it became one of New Zealand's official languages in 2006.